plirof2/adobe-flashplugin-squashfs/README.md

 # adobe-flashplugin.squashfs
-Generetes a squashfs with adobe flash libraries for browsers (You must download them manually)
+Generates a squashfs with adobe flash libraries for browsers (You must download them manually)